Rot4tion/autotouch-template/README.md

     - This command will run the script based on the configurations set in the config.js file.

+## Sample Code

+Sample code and examples can be found in the src/examples directory.
+You can use these as references for building your own scripts using the AutoTouch Template.

 ## ✉️ Support & Contributions

 Feel free to open issues or submit pull requests if you have suggestions, questions, or run into any problems.
 Your contributions are welcome!